Woolooman, Queensland: History

-Woolooman Provisional School opened on 9 March 1908.
-On 1 January it became Woolooman State School.
+Woolooman Provisional School opened on 9 March 1908 under headteacher W. M. Howe.
+On 1 January 1909, it became Woolooman State School.
 It closed in 1913 due to low attendances.
-The school re-opened on 21 Aug 1933 as Woolooman State School.
+The school re-opened in a new building on 21 August 1933 as Woolooman State School.
 It closed permanently in 1937.
+In 1941, it was planned to move the school building to Woodhill State School, but evidently this did not occur as in 1946, the building was relocated to Nudgee Beach State School in Nudgee Beach.